-Angora rabbits are lovable, loyal and docile pets with the potential to pay their own room and board by producing high value fiber.
-Unless you happen to be a hand spinner yourself, you’ll need a market for your wool.
-Fortunately for the home fiber rabbit keeper, Angora fiber, specifically domestically and ethically raised angora, is in high demand.
+Angora rabbits are lovable, loyal, and docile pets with the potential to pay their own room and board by producing high-value fiber.
+Unless you happen to be a hand spinner yourself, you’ll need to find angora rabbit wool buyers.
+Fortunately, with increased interest in hand spinning, ethically raised angora is in high demand.

 How to Sell Your Angora Fiber

 Connecting with potential buyers can be a bit of a challenge for a small-scale producer with only a few rabbits, or maybe just one particularly fluffy well-loved pet.
 At the time of this writing, there are nearly 2,500 listings for angora fiber on Etsy.